Riders To The Sea: Summary and Analysis

 Maurya is the tragic protagonist, who portrays heroic endurance in passively accepting the deaths of her loved ones.
 Significantly, it is not her flaw in character that makes her a victim; nonetheless, she embraces all her adversities with dignity.
 Maurya thus reflects an unyielding spirit that refuses to bow down in front of overbearing fate.

 Bartley shows his daring zeal when, ignoring the premonitions of his mother, he ventures out into the sea.
 In fact, his desperation to follow the footsteps of his late brothers glaringly point at the helplessness of the island’s males, who had no alternative vocation other than the sea.

-- summary of one act play riders to the sea
+- summary of riders to the sea